September 7, 2023

 Prior to the 2021-22 school year the Oregon Association of School Executives (OASE) and the Coalition of Oregon School Administrators (COSA) named Barry the 2022 Oregon Superintendent of the Year.

 Barry was born and raised in the Rogue Valley, attending McLaughlin Middle School and later South Medford High School before heading to San Diego State University on a baseball scholarship.
 Barry later attended Southern Oregon University and Linfield College (now Linfield University), where he met his future wife Sara.
-The Barrys, who were married in 1996, have two daughters: Alex, 21, and Lauren, 19.
+The Barrys, who were married in 1996, have two daughters: Alex and Lauren.

 Phoenix-Talent School District Superintendent